Welcome to Wrexham Season 5. Credit: FX Networks

 That production success matters because it has strengthened the club’s visibility far beyond matchdays, giving Wrexham a level of cultural relevance that very few clubs outside the top flight can match.

-Season 5 will therefore arrive with high expectations, not only because of the Championship storyline but because the series has already established itself as one of the defining sports documentaries of its era.
+Season 5 therefore arrived with high expectations, not only because of the Championship storyline but because the series has already established itself as one of the defining sports documentaries of its era.

 Season 4 recap: the promotion that changed everything